Site-specific Sound Pieces at the Grande Bibliothèque, 2016

 Listening situation and sound device, Platform South, between the 2nd and the 3rd floor, Grande Bibliothèque

 View overlooking the listening situation, Collection nationale, Grande Bibliothèque.

 Listening situation in a chair along the Promenade de l’avenue Savoie, 2nd floor, Grande Bibliothèque.

 Listening situation for two at a work table, Collection nationale, 1st floor, Grande Bibliothèque.

 9 RaspberryPi 2 and sound cards, puredata/python programming, aluminium and rubber (site-specific fitting system), headphones, infrared sensors.
 Special thanks to the musicians Damian Nisenson, Ella Wilhelm, and Miranda Nisenson.
-To Maroussia, Marianne, Theo, Sky, Tiago, and Claire.
-To Delphine.
-With the unvaluable help of Alexandre Bérubé.
+My warmest thanks to Maroussia, Marianne, Theo, Sky, Tiago, and Claire.
+My dearest thanks to Delphine, and Alexandre.
+With the invaluable help of Alexandre Bérubé.
 Photo : Paul Litherland and Léna Mill-Reuillard.